MartynFitzgerald/UWE-DirectMe-Mobile-Application/README.md

 ```bash
 npm start -c
 ```
-5. If, Expo CLI doesn't open automatically, open a internet browser and search 'localhost:19002'.
+5. If, Expo CLI does not open automatically, open an internet browser and search 'localhost:19002'.
 6. Once on the Expo CLI wait for console to output 'Tunnel ready'.
 7. Select the option 'Local' on the type connection.
-8. Press 'Run on Android device/emulator' or 'Run on IOS simulator'
+8. Press 'Run on Android device/emulator' or 'Run on IOS simulator'.